-This dataset was provided by Promptcloud in Kaggle to study Youtube comments posted for the Oscar-nominated movie trailers.
-Datasets have all the comments posted till 6th March 2018 and they include timestamps, comment_texts, likes, has_replies, and number_of_replies.
-Through observation of the dataset, I was able to analyze popular sentiments on movies in multiple angles including comment counts, frequently used words, transition in popular sentiments according to a timeline, etc.
+This dataset was provided by Promptcloud in Kaggle to study YouTube comments posted for the Oscar-nominated movie trailers.
+Datasets have all the comments posted till 6th March 2018 that include timestamps, comment_texts, likes, has_replies, and number_of_replies.
+Through observation of the dataset, I was able to analyze popular sentiments on movies from multiple angles, including comment counts, frequently used words, transition in popular sentiments according to a timeline, etc.

 Observations & Analyses

-First, I started with conducting a simple Exploratory Data Analysis.
-In order to find out the direct correlation between the number of comments and Oscar nomination.
+In order to find out the direct correlation between the number of comments and Oscar nominations, I started with a simple Exploratory Data Analysis.

 Conclusion & Future Work